-Trade And Nukes On The Agenda, But No Golf, As Trump Meets Japan's Prime Minister
+Trade And Nukes On The Agenda As Trump Meets Japan's Prime Minister

 Despite Trump's unpredictability, Abe has worked hard to cultivate the American president.
 He's met more often with Trump than any other foreign leader has.
 Their first encounter came just over a week after the 2016 election, when Abe made a pilgrimage to Trump Tower to confer with the new president-elect.

 As an introductory gift, Abe presented Trump with a $3,755 golf driver.
 Abe's father, who also served as prime minister, once golfed with President Eisenhower.
-Trump and Abe have continued the tradition in both Japan and Florida, although aides say this week's visit is a working trip.
-No time has been set aside for golf, at least on the official schedule.
+Trump and Abe have continued the tradition in both Japan and Florida.
+Although aides initially said there would be no golf during this visit, Trump said he and Abe will "sneak out" for a round on Wednesday.

-Instead, the president and first lady will host Abe and his wife for a pair of dinners, Tuesday and Wednesday.
+The president and first lady will also host Abe and his wife for a pair of dinners, Tuesday and Wednesday.